 • Tier 1 capital includes ordinary share capital, share premium, capital redemption reserves, retained earnings, statutory reserves and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes.
-(Refer to Note 37 the financial statements for the amount of Tier 1 capital and a breakdown of its components).
+(Refer to Note 37 of the financial statements at 31 December 2011 for the amount of Tier 1 capital and a breakdown of its components).

-Refer to Note 24 to the financial statements for further details on ordinary share capital.
+Refer to Note 24 of the financial statements at 31 December 2011 for further details on ordinary share capital.
 All ordinary shares in issue confer identical rights in respect of capital, dividends and voting.

 • Tier 2 capital includes qualifying subordinated bonds, collective impairment allowances (excluding individual impairment allowances attributable to loans classified as impaired) and the element of the fair value reserve relating to revaluation of property.
-(Refer to Note 37 to the financial statements for the amount of Tier 2 capital and a breakdown of its components).
-Refer to Note 23 to the financial statement for terms and conditions of the subordinated bonds.
+(Refer to Note 37 of the financial statements at 31 December 2011 for the amount of Tier 2 capital and a breakdown of its components).

+Refer to Note 23 of the financial statement at 31 December 2011 for terms and conditions of the subordinated bonds.